chs415009/Simple-Accountbook/README.md

 - **Date Selection**: Always select from year to day sequentially to ensure proper date handling
 - **Amount Entry**:
-  - For expenses: You can enter either positive or negative numbers (positive will be converted to negative)
+  - For expenses: You can enter either positive or negative numbers
   - For income: Always enter positive numbers
 - **Transaction Deletion**: Can only be performed one record at a time
 - **Exit Options**: